Badlands National Park

 There are two campgrounds within Badlands National Park.
 Both campgrounds are open year-round, and camping is limited to 14 days.
 Reservations for Cedar Pass Campground can be made online or by calling (605) 433-5460.
 For more information about camping in the park, click here.

-- Sage Creek Campground: No fee.
-Available on a first come, first served basis.
+- Sage Creek Campground: Available on a first come, first served basis.

 Backcountry camping is permitted and while a permit is not currently required, it is recommended that visitors planning on camping in the backcountry contact the Visitor Center for more information and to notify a ranger in order to ensure their safety.
 More information on backcountry camping can be found here.